Interpreting risk scores

 - Run each through

-/classifyand recordverdict,risks.suicide.score,signals[],fiction,authenticity. - Compute confusion matrices against your labels.
-Where is Ocular's
+/classifyand recordsalience,signals.user.suicide.score,heads[],fiction,authenticity. - Compute confusion matrices against your labels.
+At the published

-danger/watchfiring that you'd consider overblown?
-Where is it silent on cases you'd act on? - Tune your own alerting thresholds on
+T_WATCH=0.30andT_DANGER=0.60cuts, where is Ocular firing that you'd consider overblown?
+Where is it silent on cases you'd act on? - Pick your own

-A pilot of 200 cases is usually enough to pick a sensible threshold.
+A pilot of 200 cases is usually enough to pick a sensible cutoff.
 500+ is enough to start trusting per-axis tuning.